jacies8/bus314/Sakaino-Jacie-stage1-memo.md

 ---

 ## Company Background & Objectives
 Headquarted in Westlake Village in California, ARQT is past its research stage and is in its commercial stage of being a biopharmaceutical company.
 Its core product, ZORYVE is a steroid free topical made to treat plaque psoriasis, seborrheic dermatitis, and atopic dermatitis.
-It is ARQT's priimary driver in innovation, growth, income, and revenue.
+It is ARQT's primary driver in innovation, growth, income, and revenue.

 In 2025, ARQT performed well.
 Per its website, the net product revenue of one of its topical creams increased 123% over the past year.
 Additionally, the company announced the expansion of new initiatives like a sales force and commercialization efforts.
 At the end of 2025, ARQT was maintaining positive cashflow, and its revenue and growth is expected to increase in the coming years.